 Nubia RedMagic 5G

 Nubia RedMagic devices are the smartphones that the company has to offer to the mobile gamers out there.
-The RedMagic 3 comes with a 6.65 inch FHD+ AMOLED display with a refresh rate of 144Hz and a touch sampling rate of 300Hz.
+The RedMagic 3 has a 6.65-inch FHD+ AMOLED display with a refresh rate of 144Hz and a touch sampling rate of 300Hz.
 This makes the touch response on this device second to none.
-This is a gaming smartphone, so you get Snapdragon 865, up to 16 GB of RAM, and 256 GB of internal storage.
+This is a gaming smartphone, so you get a Snapdragon 865, up to 16 GB of RAM, and 256 GB of internal storage.
 You also get a 4500 mAh battery with support for up to 55W fast wired charging.
 In the optics department, there is a triple camera setup at the back with a 64MP+8MP+2MP setup and a single 12MP shooter in the front.
 The USP of this device is a small cooling fan like we have in our PCs to help keep the device at an optimal temperature.
 It also has shoulder buttons, which makes gaming on this device a pleasing experience.
-This makes the device quite heavy and bulky though at 218 grams.
+This makes the device quite heavy and bulky, though at 218 grams.

 Nubia Play 5G

 This is a trimmed-down version of the previous Nubia device mentioned above.
-We get a 6.65 inch FHD+ AMOLED display with a refresh rate of 144Hz and a touch sampling rate of 240Hz.
+We get a 6.65-inch FHD+ AMOLED display with a refresh rate of 144Hz and a touch sampling rate of 240Hz.
 We have the mid-range Snapdragon 765G here with up to 8GB of RAM and 256 GB of internal storage.
 At the back, we get a quad-camera setup with 48MP + 8MP + 2MP + 2MP sensors, along with a 12MP shooter for selfies.
 The battery inside is huge at 5100 mAh, along with support for 30W fast wired charging.
-Here too, we get shoulder buttons for some more than decent gaming sessions.
+Here, too, we get shoulder buttons for some more than decent gaming sessions.